Caveat: Psychedelia et Banalia

 Caveat: The Story About The Time I Got Shot At While I Was Riding A Horse

 I often tell slightly edited but mostly truthful stories from my life to my students, as a kind of reward at the end of a good class.
-I've had an interesting life, and so some of the stories are pretty remarkable, I suppose.
-One of the ones the students seem to most enjoy is The Story About The Time I Got Shot At While I Was Riding A Horse.
+I’ve had an interesting life, and so some of the stories are pretty remarkable, I suppose.
+One of the stories that the students seem to most enjoy is The Story About The Time I Got Shot At While I Was Riding A Horse.

 So in this village named Santa Fulana de Tal, Negrita the dog ran off, and Jon, in his infinite naivite, began yelling at the top of his voice, “Negrita, negrita!”